hygieia/hygieia/api/README.md

 mongo <dbhost>:<dbport>/<dbname> fixdups.js
 ```

+## Rundeck Webhook Integration

+Hygieia supports registering deployments using the Rundeck [webhook](http://rundeck.org/docs/manual/jobs.html#webhooks).
+In the Rundeck job configuration, select **Send Notification?** and check the on success and on failure webhook checkboxes.
+Configure the URL as `http://<apihost>:<apiport>/api/deploy/rundeck`.
+In order to provide configurability, a few additional features can be added to the webhook URL to assist in locating the proper data to register the deployment.

+Additional request parameters can be added to the webhook URL to provide input on where to locate this data.
+These parameters can be specified as `optionName=<value>` or `optionNameParam=<value>`.
+When the webhook URL provides a parameter in the form `optionName=<value>`, it will use the value provided in the parameter for the field in Hygieia.
+When the webhook URL provides a request parameter in the form `optionNameParam=<value>`, the option named `<value>` will be queried and the value of that option in the job will be used to populate that field.
+Otherwise, the default values will be used.

+This can be done for the following options:

+* `appName`
+* `envName` (required)
+* `artifactName` (required)
+* `artifactGroup`
+* `artifactVersion`
+* `niceName` - Name that appears for the collector in the Hygieia UI.

+For a couple examples, to set the `artifactName` based on the `deploymentUnit` option in the Rundeck job, the webhook URL would be `http://<apihost>:<apiport>/api/deploy/rundeck?artifactNameParam=deploymentUnit`.
+To set the `envName` to be `QA` every time this job runs, the webhook URL would be `http://<apihost>:<apiport>/api/deploy/rundeck?envName=QA`.

+If these values are not provided, it will first query the job to see if it has an option that matches the name of the field.
+If not, it will look through the following possibilities:

+* `appName`
+    * `hygieiaAppName`
+* `envName`
+    * `environment`
+    * `env`
+    * `hygieiaEnvName`
+* `artifactName`
+    * `artifactId`
+    * `hygieiaArtifactName`
+* `artfactGroup`
+    * `group`
+    * `hygieiaArtifactGroup`
+* `niceName`
+    * `hygieiaNiceName`

+For the required fields, if the methods to locate values have been exhausted, the webhook endpoint will fail and no deployment will be registered.
+An exception will appear in the Hygieia API log with the field name that is missing from the job.
+If `appName` is not set, it will be set based on the Rundeck project name.

 ### Encrypted Properties

 Properties that are recommended to not be stored in plain text can be encrypted/decrypted using jasypt.